Transportation and Mobility Strategy

 Overview

-The TMS will also consider issues such as equity and climate change.
-The TMS will become a comprehensive guide to renewing and enhancing transportation infrastructure that will keep pace with our dynamic, growing community.
+The new Transportation and Mobility Strategy (TMS) will be a comprehensive guide to renewing and enhancing transportation infrastructure that will keep pace with our dynamic, growing community.

 - walking (including travelling by wheelchair or motorized assistive device)